Anvesha137/SoulScript/README.md

 SoulScript is that one quiet friend who listens — really listens.

 🧠 **Understands emotional context**
-Knows the difference between venting, spiraling, and sincerely seeking advice.
+Knows the difference betIen venting, spiraling, and sincerely seeking advice.

 📜 **Draws from ancient wisdom**
 Bhagavad Gita, Bible, Rumi, and more — interpreted in plain human speak.